George Agnew Reid: Career, memberships, honours

-Reid showed in the Salon des Beaux-Arts exhibition such pictures as the 48 ins x 66 ins oil painting Lullaby (shown in 1892).
+Reid showed in the Salon des Beaux-Arts exhibition, with work such as the 48" x 66" oil painting Lullaby (shown in 1892).

 He was elected to the Royal Canadian Academy of Arts in 1889, was President of the Ontario Society of Artists in 1897, President of the Royal Canadian Academy from 1906 to 1909, one of the founders of the Associated Watercolour Painters in 1912, and having taught at the Central Ontario School of Art since 1890, became the first principal of its successor, the Ontario College of Art from 1912 to 1929.

 He was commissioned by the Canadian War Records department to create works in 1917 and 1918.
 His awards included a 1893 gold medal for Foreclosure of the Mortgage at the World's Columbian Exposition in Chicago (a second gold medal was awarded the picture in San Francisco at the Midwinter Fair in 1894), and a bronze medal at the Canadian exhibition at the Louisiana Purchase Exposition in St. Louis, Missouri in 1904.